 - More like a regular home delivery of quality beans

 - Shipping locations: UK, Australia, Canada, Germany, France, Italy, Japan, The Netherlands, New Zealand, Switzerland and USA.

 How To Choose the right coffee of the month club

-Today if you look for a coffee subscription online you’ll be overwhelmed but the number of options.
+Today if you look for a coffee bean subscription online you'll be overwhelmed by the number of options.
 Here are a few pointers that will help you navigate the landscape of coffee subscription services available, so you can choose the right one:

 Does the Coffee Subscription fit your desires?